KI-FPV-UMB/wete3/README.md

       summary: Get all books or filtered by name
       operationId: getBooks
       parameters:
-        - name: name
+        - name: firstName
           in: query
-          description: Name of book to filter with
+          description: First name to filter with
           required: false
           schema:
             type: string
-        - name: categoryId
+        - name: lastName
           in: query
-          description: Book category to filter with
+          description: Last name to filter with
           required: false
           schema:
-            type: int
+            type: string
-            format: int64
       responses:
         '200':
           description: Successful operation